 Within 4 weeks of admission the team has completed further assessments, including a review of Andrew’s mental health and wellbeing, a sensory assessment to support his discharge to the community, a further physical review and a functional assessment of behaviour.

-There was a continual review of Andrew’s medication throughout his time at Wast Hills, which resulted in numerous changes to support to be taking the least amount of medication necessary.
+There was a continual review of Andrew’s medication throughout his time at Wast Hills, which resulted in numerous changes to support him to be taking the least amount of medication necessary.

 The feedback from the Chair of Andrew’s CTR said: “I am delighted and feel the team at Wast were amazing.
 We had hoped for a quick turnaround to support Andrew to return to the community and the team at Wast Hills exceeded expectations.”